kid-yP/requirement-analysis/README.md

   Reviewing requirements with stakeholders to ensure clarity, correctness, completeness, and alignment with business goals.

 Each activity builds toward a more precise and shared understanding of what the system should do before development begins.

+## Types of Requirements

+In software development, requirements are generally divided into two main categories: **Functional** and **Non-functional** requirements.
+Both are essential to building a complete and usable system.

+---

+### 🔹 Functional Requirements

+Functional Requirements describe the specific features and capabilities that the system must provide.
+These answer the question: *“What should the system do?”*

+**Examples for Booking Management System:**
+- Users can create an account and log in
+- Users can search for available properties by date, location, and price
+- Users can book a property with a secure checkout process
+- Hosts can list new properties with availability and pricing
+- Admins can manage users and bookings

+---

+### 🔸 Non-functional Requirements

+Non-functional Requirements define *how* the system performs under various conditions.
+These include usability, performance, security, and more.

+**Examples for Booking Management System:**
+- The platform should load any page in less than 2 seconds
+- The system should be available 99.9% of the time (high uptime)
+- User data must be encrypted during transmission and storage
+- The interface should be responsive and accessible on all device sizes
+- The system must support at least 10,000 concurrent users without performance degradation